-Yale School of Medicine was founded in 1810 as the Medical Institution of Yale College.
-This past May at Commencement, we reached a milestone, surpassing 9,000 medical degrees conferred in the School’s proud history.
-We celebrate this achievement with a goal of continuing to educate tomorrow’s leaders of the medical profession, as well as a firm focus on the innovative research that we undertake in every area of the biomedical sciences and the advanced care that our Yale Medicine physicians provide.
+Yale School of Medicine was founded in 1810 as the Medical Institution of Yale College and has conferred more than 9,000 medical degrees in its proud history.
+We are dedicated to continuing to educate tomorrow’s leaders of the medical profession, with a firm focus on the innovative research that we undertake in every area of the biomedical sciences and the advanced care that our Yale Medicine physicians provide.

 Our researchers and clinicians also combine their considerable talents to attain advances in personalized medicine.
 Their ability to link whole-genome sequencing to a patient’s health record is creating possibilities for predicting diseases for which patients are at particular risk, and which treatments will work best in specific patients.
 We are applying this precision medicine approach in areas that include newborn diseases, prenatal diagnosis, and personalized cancer treatments where we identify a tumor’s genetic abnormalities to determine the most effective treatment.

 Our methods of educating students are also at the leading edge.
 The courses described in this Bulletin represent a new curriculum launched in 2015 and continually refined both through self-evaluation and by observing best educational practices at other institutions and in other disciplines.
 Our program combines personal interaction with preeminent faculty with effective technology tools that promote more interactive learning and innovative teaching.

 Welcome to all, at an exciting time for Yale School of Medicine.

 Yale School of Medicine